 “I support the Oasis Plan and I’ll leave it at that.”

-Graham Fuller, Former CIA Official, Vice Chairman of the National Security Council for Long Term Strategic Forecasting, U.S.A., February 19, 2025.
+Graham Fuller, Former CIA Official, Vice Chairman of the National Intelligence Council for Long Term Strategic Forecasting, and Islamic scholar, U.S.A., February 19, 2025.

 “The Oasis Plan needs to be introduced as part of a broader peace plan.
 However fine an idea it has been, the fact is that the local rivalries and particularly rivalries projected by the United States in a Cold War mode has made regional cooperation all but impossible.
 Syria, for example, would need to figure quite seriously, or Iraq for that matter, the Tigris and Euphrates.
 All of these states would need to figure very seriously in any kind of regional water plan.
 But that’s been impossible when the United States has been at war with Iraq for a long time.
 In the past, Iraq was seen as the enemy.
 We can’t deal with Iran because they’re the enemy.
 Syria was seen as hostile to the US, so we couldn’t deal with Syria.
 I think it’s only as you begin to see a motion, a movement towards broader regional cooperation that the water aspect, the engineering aspects, the power aspects, the social aspects, the political aspects really begin to come into play.